PetersonDave/RazorViewsForMarketers/README.md

 5. Copy ```/Views/*``` to website root.
 6. In Sitecore, install package ```/Packages/Razor-Views-For-Marketers-Rendering.zip```.

+###Adding a Razor Views for Marketers Rendering
-7. Add a Razor Views for Marketers rendering to the presentation details of an item.
+1. Add a Razor Views for Marketers rendering to the presentation details of an item.
    ![](https://github.com/PetersonDave/RazorViewsForMarketers/wiki/Images/Presentation-Details.png)
-8. Set its Data Source to a Web Forms for Marketers form, just as you would with Web Forms for Marketers.
+2. Set its Data Source to a Web Forms for Marketers form, just as you would with Web Forms for Marketers.
    ![](https://github.com/PetersonDave/RazorViewsForMarketers/wiki/Images/Form-Datasource.png)
-9. Publish.
+3. Publish.

 ##How to Contribute